EnviroDIY/ModularSensors/a/mayfly2_wifi_s6b/ReadMe.md

 data needs to be deleted
 remove /* atl_extension */

-230707-1600 First pass testing tested bad WIFi signal and then resend on good tested timeout - and generates 504 and puts in QUE0.txt
+230710 Overnight testing seemed to go well.
+Going to submit the PR 230707-1600 First pass testing tested bad WIFi signal and then resend on good tested timeout - and generates 504 and puts in QUE0.txt